How to Choose a Stair Runner for Style & Durability

 Stair Carpet Treads: The least expensive option is stair treads because they require the least amount of material and are easier to install.
 Stair treads can often be a DIY project although hiring a professional carpet installer is always preferred.
 Stair treads offer similar functionality and benefits as stair runners but are not as decorative and are often reserved for basement stairs or less used stairwells.

 STAIR RUNNER SIZE

 One of the questions we get asked most often is "what size should my runner be?".

 If you are choosing broadloom carpet to be custom fitted on your stairs, we

 can make your stair runner the exact width that is right for your stair treads.
-Typically on an average 36" stair, we leave 3" to 4" of wood showing.
+Typically on an average 36" stair, we leave 3" to 4" of hardwood floor showing.
 On a wider stair, that reveal may increase to 5" to 6", and on a narrower stair that could decrease to 1" to 2".
 The exact width if often determined by the carpet pattern repeat.
 Patterns should be centered with each side ending at the same point in the pattern.
-Geometric patterns should be sized so each side ends on a full or half repeat for the best look.
+A geometric patterned carpet should be sized so each side ends on a full or half repeat for the best look.

 SELECTING A PATTERN

 Striped flatweave carpet installed on stairs and halls.

 Patterned stair runners add a decorative element to your home and, particularly in a front foyer, are an opportunity add interest to an otherwise bland space.
 How would you describe your design style?
 Elegant traditional, farmhouse modern, bold contemporary?
 With the myriad of popular patterns today, there is literally a style for every taste and budget, making it easier than ever to find one that will enhance your staircase.
 Our showroom offers thousands of hanging samples to help in your choice of carpet and our design consultants are always available to answer any questions.